VinceHPicton/obsidian-vault/AWS/RDS Aurora & Elasticache/Elasticache.md

-AWS managed redis or memcached caching (in-memory super low latency/high perf DBs).
+AWS managed **redis** or **memcached** caching (in-memory super low latency/high perf DBs).
 As it's managed, AWS takes care of OS maintenance etc.

-**Using it involves a lot of code changes for apps to actually query the cache.**
+**MOST IMPORTANT EXAM FACT: Using it involves a lot of CODE CHANGES for apps to actually query the cache.**
+Therefore if exam says "without code changes" it's not elasticache

 How caching works: cache hits and miss, this is called **lazy loading** - data can become stale here if some mechanism isn't deleting it.
 ![[Amazon Elasticache hitmiss.png]]